Cures Acceleration Network Review Board

 The CAN Review Board meets four times each year.
 View the schedule below for upcoming meetings; past meeting minutes, agendas and videocasts also are available.

 The CAN Review Board will meet virtually to discuss how NCATS might optimally exercise its flexible research authority by using transactions other than grants, cooperative agreements and contracts.

 Call-in toll number (US/Canada): 1-650-479-3207

 As requested by Congress, NCATS contracted with the Institute of Medicine (IOM) to host a two-day workshop to discuss the authorities provided to NCATS by the recently authorized Cures Acceleration Network (CAN).
 “Maximizing the Goals of the Cures Acceleration Network to Accelerate the Development of New Drugs and Diagnostics: A Workshop” was held on June 4-5, 2012.

-On Jan.
-23, 2013, NCATS Director Christopher P. Austin, M.D., led his first meeting of the NCATS Advisory Council and Cures Acceleration Network Review Board.
+On Sept.
+16, 2013, NCATS Director Christopher P. Austin, M.D., led a joint meeting of the NCATS Advisory Council and Cures Acceleration Network Review Board.